Since their inception in the 1990s, solid-state drives (SSDs) have emerged as one of the…

 Another unique scenario prompted DriveSavers Cleanroom Engineer Jon to exclaim, “Nobody wants to die at work!”
 In this situation, thirty hard drives arrived from a Texas research facility where a drain pipe had burst, flooding the basement and contaminating them with leptospirosis bacteria, a virus that is common in contaminated water where rodents have expired.
 Because the drives had been subjected to water damage or other potential contaminants, they had to be specially treated.
 DriveSavers has developed a strict protocol to handle biohazards by first decontaminating them before they are handled by engineers inside the company.
 DriveSavers technicians were fully suited up in biohazard attire identical to what was used by international health workers during the 2014 Ebola outbreak.

-Whether data is lost or has become inaccessible due to physical damage, device failure or intentional destruction—data loss can be frightening.
+Weather data is lost or has become inaccessible due to physical damage, device failure, or intentional destruction—data loss can be frightening.
 To avoid the nightmare of lost data, we remind you to always back up your critical files.
 We recommend triple redundancy—backing up to at least two different locations in addition to your working copy, such as an external backup drive and the cloud.